Devvolt/dsc-music/README.md

 - Simplified bot creation process
 - Easily implementable functions (play, skip, filters, playlist)

-# Installing process
+# Installation

-Here's how to download **dsc-music** on your machine.
+Here's how to install **dsc-music** on your machine.

 ## Step 1: Installing the needed software.

-First of all you'll need to install NodeJS and NPM.
+To use dsc-music you'll need to have [NodeJS](https://www.nodejs.org) and NPM installed on your computer.
 ### Linux:

 **BEWARE**: The NodeJS package name may vary between *node* and *nodejs*